phouse512/blog/_posts/2016-10-18-practical-nginx-for-developers.markdown

 ```

 As shown above, the first two lines of the server block serve only to
 differentiate incoming requests.
-The important lines are the last two, that
+The important lines are the last two that
 make use of `root` and `index`.
-The `root` command allow for you to set the
+The `root` directive allows for you to set the
 directory on your machine that you would like to serve your static assets from.
-`index` then allows for you to specify the root html page of your site, from
+`index` then allows for you to specify the root html page of your site.
-there as long as your anchor tags have the right relative paths, the rest of
+As long as your anchor tags have the right relative paths, the rest of
 your site should work.
 This is a pretty simple configuration but it should get
 you off the ground for delivering a basic website.